Compliance Reviews and Sanction Actions

-- Evidenced a pattern of failure to comply with applicable regulations;
+- The sponsor has evidenced a pattern of failure to comply with the Program regulations;

-- Committed an act of omission or commission, which had or could have had the effect of endangering the health, safety or welfare of an exchange visitor (i.e., a participant in the exchange program); or
+- The sponsor has committed an act of omission or commission, which has or could have the effect of endangering the health, safety, or welfare of an exchange visitor; or

 - The sponsor has conducted its program in such a way as to undermine the foreign policy objectives of the United States, compromise the national security interests of the United States, or bring the Department or the Exchange Visitor Program into notoriety or disrepute.

 22 C.F.R. § 62.50.
 The Department, in its discretion, may impose sanctions, depending on the nature and seriousness of the violation.
 The Office of Exchange Coordination and Compliance (the Office) follows the process outlined below and as described in the Program regulations at 22 C.F.R.
 Pt.
 62.

 Lesser sanctions include a letter of reprimand, probation, a requirement that the sponsor submit a Corrective Action Plan (CAP), or a reduction in the authorized number of exchange visitors in the sponsor's program.